svera/coreander/README.md

 * `MIN_PASSWORD_LENGTH`: Minimum length acceptable for passwords.
 Defaults to 5.
 * `WORDS_PER_MINUTE`: Defines a default words per minute reading speed that will be used for not logged-in users.
 Defaults to 250.
 * `SESSION_TIMEOUT`: Specifies the maximum time a user session may last, in hours.
 Floating-point values are allowed.
 Defaults to 24 hours.
-* `UPLOAD_MAX_SIZE`: Maximum document size allowed to be uploaded to the library, in megabytes.
+* `UPLOAD_DOCUMENT_MAX_SIZE`: Maximum document size allowed to be uploaded to the library, in megabytes.
 Set this to 0 to unlimit upload size.
 Defaults to 20 megabytes.